limyifan1/limyifan1.github.io/blog/posts/forecasting-research.md

 For "Crowd Uncertain" questions, the LLM system actually outperforms crowd predictions.

+Fine-tune a LLM on forecast data that outperform the crowd.

 ### [ForecastBench: A Dynamic Benchmark of AI Forecasting Capabilities](https://ar5iv.labs.arxiv.org/html/2409.19839)
 3 types of context provided: zero-shot prompting, scratchpad prompting, and scratchpad prompting with retrieval augmentation.
 Methods from [Approaching Human-Level Forecasting with Language Models](https://openreview.net/pdf?id=FlcdW7NPRY) were used for scratchpad prompting and retrieval augmentation.